This post may contain affiliate links. See our Privacy Policy.

 - Churn in your ice cream maker following the manufacturer’s instructions.

-- Transfer the soft churned mixture to a freezer container and freeze for a few hours, or until firm.
+- Transfer the soft churned mixture to a freezer container and freeze for 3 to 5 hours, or until firm.

 Nutrition